WilsonMinFong/nyc-open-data-pipeline/README.md

-# NYC Open Data Ingestion Pipeline
+# Poverty NYC Pipeline

-An extensible, configuration-driven data ingestion pipeline for NYC Open Data datasets.
+A configuration-driven data analysis pipeline for NYC Open Data datasets.
 Built with Python, PostgreSQL, and designed for easy addition of new datasets.

 ## Features